Béla Bartók: World War II and final years (1940–1945)

 In 1940, as the European political situation worsened after the outbreak of World War II, Bartók was increasingly tempted to flee Hungary.
-He strongly opposed the Nazis and Hungary's alliance with Germany and the Axis powers under the Tripartite Pact.
+He strongly opposed the Nazi Party and Hungary's alliance with the Axis powers under the Tripartite Pact.
 After the Nazis came to power in 1933, Bartók refused to give concerts in Germany and broke away from his publisher there.
-His anti-fascist political views caused him a great deal of trouble with the establishment in Hungary.
-In his will recorded on 4 October 1940, he requested that no square or street be named after him until the Budapest squares Oktogon and Kodály körönd, or in fact any square or street in Hungary, no longer bore the names of Mussolini or Hitler, as they did at the time he wrote his will.
-Having first sent his manuscripts out of the country, Bartók reluctantly emigrated to the US with his wife, Ditta, in October 1940.
+His anti-fascist political views caused trouble with the establishment in Hungary.
+In his will recorded on 4 October 1940, he requested that no square or street be named after him until Hungarian squares no longer bore the names of Mussolini or Hitler, as they did at the time.
+Having first sent his manuscripts out of the country, Bartók reluctantly emigrated to the United States with his wife, Ditta, in October 1940.
 They settled in New York City after arriving on the night of 29–30 October by a steamer from Lisbon.
-After joining them in 1942, their younger son Péter Bartók enlisted in the United States Navy, where he served in the Pacific during the remainder of the war and later settled in Florida, where he became a recording and sound engineer.
-His elder son by his first marriage, Béla Bartók III, remained in Hungary and later worked as a railroad official until his retirement in the early 1980s.
+After joining them in 1942, their son Péter enlisted in the United States Navy, serving in the Pacific War and then settling in Florida, where he became a recording engineer.
+Béla Bartók III remained in Hungary and worked as a railroad official until his retirement in the early 1980s.

-Although he became an American citizen in 1945 shortly before his death, Bartók never felt fully at home in the United States.
+Although he became a US citizen in 1945 shortly before his death, Bartók never felt fully at home in the country.
 He initially found it difficult to compose in his new surroundings.
-Although he was well known in America as a pianist, ethnomusicologist and teacher, he was not well known as a composer.
-There was little American interest in his music during his final years.
-He and his wife Ditta gave some concerts, but demand for them was low.
+Though well known in America as a pianist, ethnomusicologist, and teacher, he was not well known as a composer, and there was little American interest in his music during his final years.
+He and Ditta gave some concerts, but demand for them was low.
 Bartók, who had made some recordings in Hungary, also recorded for Columbia Records after he came to the US; many of these recordings (some with Bartók's own spoken introductions) were later issued on LP and CD.